SUSAN TREGONING PHOTOGRAPHY

 Before the Civil War, Eugenia Levy Phillips had been suspected of being a Confederate spy while she was living in Washington with her Alabama Congressman husband.
 Although federal troops raided her home, they were not able to find any evidence.
 Her husband resigned from office, moving the family to New Orleans.

-After the Union took New Orleans, General Benjamin Butler, one of the most disliked generals of the Civil War by both the North and the South, was appointed as the military governor of the city.
-One of his controversial orders during this time was, Order 28.
+After the Union took New Orleans, General Benjamin Butler, one of the most disliked generals of the Civil War by both the North and the South, was appointed as the city's military governor.
+One of his controversial orders during this time was Order 28.
 It stated any lady in New Orleans who showed contempt for Union soldiers would be treated as though they were prostitutes.

-Shortly after that, Butler accused Mrs. Phillips of mocking a Union funeral procession because she smiled when it passed her home.
-She was sentenced to two-years close confinement and sent to Ship Island.
+Shortly after, Butler accused Mrs. Phillips of mocking a Union funeral procession because she smiled when it passed her home.
+She was sentenced to two years of close confinement and sent to Ship Island.
 Mrs. Phillips and her maid were initially confined to an abandoned railroad boxcar on the island.
 Although Mrs. Phillips had told her husband not to intervene on her behalf, he secured her release after ten weeks.
 As a condition of the release, she had to take an oath not to aid the enemies of the United States any further.

 West Ship Island Shoreline